lanwin/esphome_samsung_ac/readme.md

 Follow these steps to install and configure the software for your AC unit controller:

 1. **Create a New ESPHome Device:**
-   - Begin by creating a new ESPHome device in your Home Assistant instance.
+   - Begin by creating a new ESPHome device in your Home Assistant instance or ESPHome comand line tool.
    - Use the configuration from the provided `example.yaml` file as a template.
 Make sure to verify that the ESP chip model matches your hardware.
 For M5STACK devices, set the `board` to 'm5stack-atom' in the configuration.

    ```yaml